Bergeron scores 2, Bruins beat Stars 6-3 to end winning trip

+DALLAS (AP) -- Patrice Bergeron and the Boston Bruins kept surging under interim coach Bruce Cassidy, moving up in the race for the playoffs that begin in mid-April.

+For defenseman Johnny Oduya and the Dallas Stars, the immediate future is much more uncertain.

-DALLAS (AP) -- Patrice Bergeron had two goals and an assist as the Boston Bruins beat the Dallas Stars 6-3 Sunday, improving to 6-1 under interim coach Bruce Cassidy.
+Bergeron had two goals and an assist as the Bruins beat Dallas 6-3 Sunday, improving to 6-1 since Cassidy took over for the fired Claude Julien.
+Boston completed a 3-1 road trip.

+''When your best players are your best players, you're a good hockey club,'' Cassidy said. ''We're no different than any other team out there.''

+Bergeron has ''really found his game and hopefully he stays healthy for us.

 Stars captain Jamie Benn and Boston forward David Backes began fighting just 2 seconds into the game and drew major penalties.
 They have a history between - this was the first time they've faced each other this season, and it was the third straight year they've fought.